by Peter Drost and James Bow.

 The extension would use ICTS vehicles like those used on the existing RT line - no real difference.
 The total number of train cars needed for the entire line would ultimately be 114 ($53 million of the $430 million extension project was earmarked for the purchase of new trains).
 Rail and Transit magazine said "because of its short length, the Scarborough RT extension would likely be the first to open, if everything goes according to schedule, just before the turn of the century".

-Planning Run Amok
+Planning and Politics Run Amok

 Of course, the extension did not go according to schedule.
 In the entire history of transit projects in and around Toronto, few (if any) have suffered the politics surrounding the RT line itself.
 Growing from a relatively simple proposal to run ALRVs on a right-of-way, the plan grew and grew and grew.